Relations between Nazi Germany and the Arab world: Nazi persecution of Arabs

 Arabs who participated in the resistance were persecuted the worst, such as the Arab members of the French communist group 'Bataillons De La Jeunesse'.
 The Lebanese Antoine Hajje was murdered by the Nazis for participating in the communist resistance.
 In his final letter, he wrote: "I have just arrived from the Royallieu Camp with our colleagues Pitard and Rolnikas, to the German section of the Health Prison.

 An officer informed us that by order of higher authority we will be shot this morning as hostages.
 We protested, but in vain.
 We go to death, satisfied with having, in all circumstances, fulfilled our duty, all our duty.
 We are struck by fate, and fate is, alas, unjust.
 We die prematurely, but it is for France.We are proud of it.

 By addressing this word to you, I say goodbye to a profession that I loved; I will have been, until the end, the defender of human dignity and truth.Essaid Haddad, Mohamed Thami-Lakhdar and Mohamed Sliman, all of whom were active resistance members, were also killed.
 Mohamed Sliman came from Algeria and worked as a nurse in Paris.
 He was a father of five and belonged to the "Diot" resistance group of the "Organization Spéciale".
 After the start of the war, like many other Arabs, he participated in the armed resistance against Nazi rule.
-He was arrested and shot in La Santé prison on the 1st of August, 1942.
-Lakhdar was a member of the Francs-Tireurs et Partisans and was arrested after distributing leaflets on January 1st, 1943.
+He was arrested and shot in La Santé prison on 1 August 1942.
+Lakhdar was a member of the Francs-Tireurs et Partisans and was arrested after distributing leaflets on January 1, 1943.
 Mohamed Lattab, an Algerian, was interned at Compiègne, later sent to Auschwitz on July 6, 1942, where he was murdered on March 5, 1943 – his prisoner number was 45730.
 The Moroccan Fremdarbeiter Abdallah ben Ahmed and Salem Ammamouche were convicted of forgery and trafficking with food stamps.
 The former died of tuberculosis in the Brandenburg jail in March 1944, and the later was executed in Plötzensee in mid-April 1945.
 Djaafar Khemdoudi was sentenced to Neuengamme for saving Jews in Lyon, with the help of Bel Hadj El Maafi.
+Mohamed Saïl was an anarchist, anti-fascist and anti-colonialist Algerian Kabyle.
+He volunteered for the republicans in the Spanish civil war and was later arrested in Nazi occupied France, escaping to join the French resistance.